anehra-15/Bank-Loan-Approval-Predictor/README.md

 ## Analysis

 - Reading the CSV data from into python, parsing it using python control structures.
-- Loading the data into normalized database.
+- Loading the data into normalized database(SQLLite).
 - Using joins to fetch data from all the tables and loading into pandas.
 - Data Cleaning
 - Removed unwanted columns such as zip code and person_id.